 Browse our guides or talk to our team.

 Whether you’re starting your own business or are a member of a corporate team, knowing how to do a SWOT analysis is a valuable skill.
 It can help you understand the competition your business faces or prioritize your organization’s goals.
 If you’re not familiar with the Strengths-Weaknesses-Opportunities-Threats framework yet, read up on our Guide to SWOT analysis.
 Here, we’ll focus specifically on how to do a SWOT analysis.You can do a brainstorming session for your SWOT analysis on a whiteboard, with sticky notes, or in Gliffy’s online diagramming tool.
-With Gliffy, you’ll be able to save and capture your ideas, with all the flexibility of dragging and dropping them, just like you might shuffle sticky notes around a whiteboard.
+With Gliffy, you’ll be able to save and capture your ideas — and our sticky notes are unlimited.

 Follow along with this tutorial by signing up for a free trial of Gliffy Online now >>

 These are the four categories you’ll organize your information and ideas into.
 You can create a side-by-side structure with four rows or columns, or you can organize the categories into a matrix.
 In this case, you’d place strengths and weaknesses in the top row of your 2x2 box, then opportunities and threats below it.
 You can save time by jumping past this step with Gliffy’s free SWOT template.

 These are the things your company or organization excels at, like having the highest-rated tool on the market or being known for excellent customer service.
 If you aren't sure what your company's competitive advantage is, a value chain analysis can help you identify it and map out ways to improve it.
 Strengths can also be physical things that support your business, like your location or patents that you hold.

 Weaknesses are the things that your competitors are doing better than you or the things that your company doesn’t have, which are hurting your business.
 This could be things like having limited business hours compared to your competitors or an issue with your product.